 Agriculture is an important component of the local economy; there is a rich history of ecologically diverse and healthy living since the first peoples arrived over 10,000 years ago, to modern day farmers who have homesteaded, raised families, and worked in the valley since the mid 1800’s.
 Agriculture in the region has traditionally been livestock operations of beef and sheep, predominately beef, with alfalfa and hay crops providing a value added component to the beef operation.
 Beef production continues to be the primary agricultural activity in the region.
 The diverse climate of the region supports major crops like alfalfa, hay, and most vegetables.
 Local crop production is consumed partially by the weekly Farmers Market during the months of May to October.
 A local group of non-profit working volunteers (Food Action North Thompson) help improve food security in the North Thompson Valley by strengthening our local food system through communication, education, and by championing local food security initiatives.

-Since the early 1900’s the area has been a forestry based economy, growing to accommodate three major mills in the early 1970’s,more recently down sizing to one major licensee in the area and smaller value added manufacturers.
 British Columbia is the largest producer of forest products in Canada and the North Thompson has been a significant contributor to the production of conventional lumber.

-The number of value-added wood products manufactured in Clearwater and more specifically in Well Gray Country ranges from veneer products, housing products, wood crafters and more.
+At the moment, number of value-added wood products manufactured in Clearwater and more specifically in Well Gray Country ranges from veneer products, housing products, wood crafters and more.
 Custom cut lumber is available at various specialty mills.
 There are several woodlot licences and the Wells Gray Community Forest within and adjacent to the District boundaries which provide for opportunities to grow value added and green energy components of forestry.

 Wells Gray Provincial Park is a popular destination for tourists from May to October.
 The milder climates during the spring and summer along with our pristine wilderness make it ideal for outdoor recreation enthusiasts.
 Opportunities abound for world-class hiking, canoeing, and white water rafting.
 The winter months provides for plentiful winter tourism opportunities such as Cross Country Skiing with 84 kms of groomed trail.